 *Has an inability to resolve deep seated emotional issues and conflicts, usually starting from childhood, often even being unaware of their presence

-Healing deep emotional pain will uncover your true self.
-You may be scarred from the past but those scars have made you beautiful!
+Healing deep emotional pain will uncover the person that God created you to be...remember beauty shines from ashes You may be scarred from the past but those scars have made you beautiful!
+"He will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair."

-Remember the light shines through our deepest scars and reflects the beauty from whatever kind of pain you have endured.
+Remember, the Lord's light shines through our deepest scars and reflects the beauty from whatever kind of pain you have endured.
 It illuminates outwardly and touches those who need to hear your story and be inspired to move forward on their own healing journey.

 With Love,